absurditiesmedia/newliteracy-blog/src/content/post/basic-operation-astro-static-site-generator-blog.md

 ```
 this will be reflected in the output.

-I reccomend that you copy in the path of each file so that you pay attention to which files you changed.
+I recommend that you copy in the path of each file so that you pay attention to which files you changed.
 It's good to review which changes you made and make note of what you did.
-It's proper form to provide an adequate description of what your changes were in the message you specifiy with `git commit` it should be something like this:
+It's proper form to provide an adequate description of what your changes were in the message you specifically with `git commit` it should be something like this:

 ```bash
 git commit -m "created 2 new articles, added new images"